Back to news

 Price (output)$30.00 / 1M tokensHighest output price in tier

 The number worth staring at is output pricing.
-At $5.00 input and $30.00 output per million tokens, GPT-5.5 charges roughly 20% more on output than Opus 4.8 at $25.00.
-It has reportedly been pitched as double the cost of Gemini 3.1 Pro at a $10.50 output rate, though current pricing trackers put Gemini 3.1 Pro nearer $12.00, which would make the real gap closer to 2.5x.
+At $5.00 input and $30.00 output per million tokens (opens in a new tab), GPT-5.5 charges roughly 20% more on output than Opus 4.8 at $25.00 (opens in a new tab).
+It has reportedly been pitched as double the cost of Gemini 3.1 Pro at a $10.50 output rate, though current pricing trackers put Gemini 3.1 Pro nearer $12.00 (opens in a new tab), which would make the real gap closer to 2.5x.
 Either way, the direction is the same: if your workload produces a lot of tokens, long-form content, chatty coding assistants, anything verbose, GPT-5.5 will cost you.

 What 'Spud' delivered